SHADOW-465/Mark_AI/README.md

 - The folders `api/models` and `utils` are currently empty and not used.
 You can remove them safely or keep for future expansion.
 - Logs, uploads, processed outputs, and exports are written to their respective directories.
 Clean them periodically if `CLEANUP_OLD_FILES` is disabled.

+## Troubleshooting

+- vLLM/DeepSeek model fails to load:
+  - Check GPU availability and CUDA drivers; verify PyTorch + vLLM compatibility.
+  - Reduce memory use (disable large caches) or switch to a smaller model if supported.
+- Firebase writes are skipped:
+  - Ensure `FIREBASE_CREDENTIALS_PATH` points to a valid JSON; check IAM permissions for Firestore.
+- Supabase errors:
+  - Verify URL/key; confirm tables and RLS policies allow the operations.

 ## License